socifi/semantic-release-config/README.md

 - **Publish** - Publish npm version and release GitHub tag.
 - **Success** - Notify about new version in Slack

-If you don't want to release commit in master, just add [NO_RELEASE] to commit message.
+If you don't want to release commit in master, just add NO_RELEASE to commit message.
+For new major version add BREAKING to commit message.

 ## Variables on CI